 Permit holders may be asked not to park in the Boise State lots when events are scheduled.

-Summer-only permits will be available for purchase beginning the Monday following the last day of spring semester.
+Permits will be available for purchase beginning during the midpoint of the spring semester.

 Summer Pricing is 25% of annual pricing.

 A new permit developed for students taking only evening and/or weekend classes.
 This permit allows for parking in any Reserve or Commuter zone after 4 p.m. until midnight on weekdays, and all day until midnight on weekends.